LT22613/CS50-Final_Project/README.md

 ## Credits

-- Developed by [Your Name]
+- Developed by Rafi Davis
 - Partial help from ChatGPT

-## License

-This project does not yet specify a license.
-If you wish to share or modify this code, please contact the author.
+-
 ---

 Enjoy braving the maze as a mighty Warrior, cunning Mage, or sly Archer!